 - Pritchard, C.C., E. Kroh, B. Wood, J.D.
 Arroyo, et al., Blood cell origin of circulating microRNAs: a cautionary note for cancer biomarker studies.Cancer Prev Res (Phila), 2012.
 5(3): p.
 492-7.

 - van Rooij, E., L.B.
 Sutherland, J.E.
 Thatcher, J.M.
 DiMaio, et al., Dysregulation of microRNAs after myocardial infarction reveals a role of miR-29 in cardiac fibrosis.
 Proc Natl Acad Sci U S A, 2008.
 105(35): p.
 13027-32.

 - Zile, M.R., S.M.
 Mehurg, J.E.
 Arroyo, R.E.
 Stroud, et al., Relationship between the temporal profile of plasma microRNA and left ventricular remodeling in patients after myocardial infarction.
 Circ Cardiovasc Genet, 2011.
 4(6): p.
 614-9.

 - Kuster, D.W., J. Mulders, F.J.
 Ten Cate, M. Michels, et al., MicroRNA transcriptome profiling in cardiac tissue of hypertrophic cardiomyopathy patients with MYBPC3 mutations.
 J Mol Cell Cardiol, 2013.
 65: p.
 59-66.

-Keywords: Biological Markers, Blood Platelets, Cardiomegaly, Cardiomyopathy, Hypertrophic, Fibrosis, Hypertrophy, Hypertrophy, Left Ventricular, Myocardium, MicroRNAs, Troponin
+Keywords: Biomarkers, Blood Platelets, Cardiomegaly, Cardiomyopathy, Hypertrophic, Fibrosis, Hypertrophy, Hypertrophy, Left Ventricular, Myocardium, MicroRNAs, Troponin

 < Back to Listings